2010 Central American and Caribbean Games

 July 26

 - Mexico 7, Panama 0.
 Enrique Quintanilla bounces back from his bad start last time, teaming with Cupertino Leon and Francisco Villegas on a shutout of Panama to knock out the Panamanians.
 Panamanian starter Alberto Acosta allowed four runs in the first two innings.
-1B Jesus Guzman went 3 for 5 with a walk, run and RBI for Mexico while RF Efren Espinoza was 2 for 4 with 3 RBI.
+1B Jorge Guzman went 3 for 5 with a walk, run and RBI for Mexico while RF Efren Espinoza was 2 for 4 with 3 RBI.

 - Nicaragua 2, Venezuela 0.
 In a battle for a semifinal spot, Jesús Yépez of Venezuela and Julio Raudez of Nicaragua tossed shutout ball for six innings each.
 In the 7th, Nicaragua got to Yépez for a run, then they got one insurance score in the 9th against the bullpen.
 Meanwhile, Raudez and Diego Sandino teamed up on a 4-hit shutout to advance Nicaragua in an upset.